smoxhakim/simple_shell/README.md

-this is the simple shell project
+# simple_shell
+This is a simple UNIX command line interpreter implemented in C. It provides a basic shell environment where users can execute commands